tom-walter/Rust-Programming-Udemy-Course-3/readme.md

 # Rust-Programming-Udemy-Course-3

-# "Ultimate Rust Crash Course"
+## "Ultimate Rust"

-This repo documents my progress and exercises to learn the Rust programming langauge following this [Udemy Course](https://www.udemy.com/course/ultimate-rust-crash-course/).
+This repo documents my progress and exercises to learn the Rust programming langauge following a two-part Udemy Course by [Nathan Stocks](https://github.com/CleanCut).

+### Part 1

-The course has the following sections:
+This [course](https://www.udemy.com/course/ultimate-rust-crash-course/) has the following sections:

-1. Introduction
+1. Introduction 🌟
-2. Fundamentals
+2. Fundamentals 📚
-3. Primitive Types & Control Flow
+3. Primitive Types & Control Flow 🔄
-4. The Heart of Rust
+4. The Heart of Rust ❤️
-5. The Meat of Rust
+5. The Meat of Rust 🍖
-6. Closures & Threads
+6. Closures & Threads 🧵
-7. Project Invaders
+7. Project Invaders 👾

+### Part 2

+This [course](https://www.udemy.com/course/ultimate-rust-2/) has the following sections:

+1. Introduction 🌟
+2. Idomatic Rust (incl.: Traits, Errors, Testing, Multi-Threading) 🦀
+3. Game Prototype with Rusty Engine 🎮